Manufacturing Starter Kit

 On-site workshop to identify and implement your use case

-Nexeed Industrial Application System with all applications for manufacturing and the Operating Base package
+Nexeed Industrial Application System with all modules for manufacturing and the Operating Base modules

 Provisioning and operations